alexchantastic/figma-export/README.md

 It is recommended that you use one of the built-in commands to generate `files.json`:

-- `npm run get-all-files` - Gets all files within a team
+- `npm run get-all-files {team_id}` - Gets all files within a team
 - `npm run get-project-files {project_id}` - Gets all files for a given project ID

+To find your Figma team ID, navigate to your [Figma home](https://www.figma.com/files/), right click your team in the left sidebar, and then click **Copy link**.
+The last segment of the URL that you copied will contain your team ID: `https://www.figma.com/files/team/1234567890`.

 To find a project ID, navigate to your team's home, right click the project, and then click **Copy link**.
 The last segment of the URL that you copied will contain the project ID: `https://www.figma.com/files/project/1234567890`.